uschpc/webportal-netlify-gatsby/src/user-guides/hybrid-cloud-computing.md

 parentPage: User Guides
 ---

-The Center for Advanced Research Computing is formulating a long-term hybrid cloud solution.
+The Center for Advanced Research Computing is currently formulating a long-term hybrid cloud solution.
 The CARC will be building services to allow researchers to utilize public, private, or hybrid cloud solutions in an effective, cost-efficient, and secure manner.

+Currently, the CARC can assist you with facilitating access to the Amazon Web Services (AWS) cloud platform through USC's IT Services.
+For more information, see our AWS Account Setup user guide below.